starkfell/100DaysOfIaC/articles/day.46.cosmosdb.mongo.api.cli.md

 ## Day 46 -  A Pipeline-friendly Script for CosmosDB with Mongo API

 With CosmosDB, Microsoft offers a Mongo API that enables apps to communicate to CosmosDB like they would a MongoDB cluster.
 We've talked repeatedly about the flexibility of using Azure CLI (bash) in your day-to-day, non-prod releases.
-Here's a script, designed to run in a release pipeline in Azure Pipelines, and performs the following configuration of your CosmosDB with Mongo API instance, including:
+Today, we offer a script, designed to run in a release pipeline in Azure Pipelines, and performs the following configuration of your CosmosDB with Mongo API instance, including:

 - Logs in as a service principal
 - Switches context to the Azure sub